newrelic/newrelic-python-agent/README.rst

 4. Start or restart your Python web application or WSGI server.

 5. Done!
-Check your application in the `New Relic RPM UI`_ to see the real time statistics generated from your application.
+Check your application in the `New Relic UI`_ to see the real time statistics generated from your application.

 .. _Python Agent Quick Start: https://docs.newrelic.com/docs/agents/python-agent/getting-started/python-agent-quick-start
 .. _license key: https://docs.newrelic.com/docs/accounts-partnerships/accounts/account-setup/license-key